Natooz/MidiTok/docs/bases.rst

 **With Byte Pair Encoding:**
 ``tokenizer.vocab`` holds all the basic tokens describing the note and time attributes of music.
 By analogy with text, these tokens can be seen as unique characters.
-After training a tokenizer with :ref:`Byte Pair Encoding (BPE)`, a new vocabulary is built with newly created tokens from pairs of basic tokens.
+After :ref:`Training a tokenizer`, a new vocabulary is built with newly created tokens from pairs of basic tokens.
 This vocabulary can be accessed with ``tokenizer.vocab_bpe``, and binds tokens as bytes (string) to their associated ids (int).
 This is the vocabulary of the 🤗tokenizers BPE model.

 TokSequence
 ------------------------